pkulchenko/ZeroBraneStudio/doc-tips-and-tricks.md

 ## Merge and split windows and tabs.

 You can **resize** windows by dragging the splitters between them.
+To **undock** or **re-dock** the window, doubleclick on the tab background of the notebook in that window (0.60+).
-You can also **dock**, **undock**, and **move** the windows by clicking and holding the mouse on the window caption area and dragging the window to a new location.
+To **move** the window, click and hold the mouse on the window caption area; then drag the window to a new location.
 To **dock** the window, release the mouse when one side of the main window changes its color to light blue.
+If you want to avoid docking, press `Ctrl`/`Cmd` button before releasing the mouse button.
-The new configuration will then be used until you reset or change it.
+The new configuration will be used until you reset or change it.

 ## Move windows without docking them.

-`Ctrl-Drag` will move the window without trying to dock it.
+`Ctrl-Drag`/`Cmd-Drag` will move the window without trying to dock it.

 ## Show Output and Console windows side by side.